 What is EMV?

-Europay International, MasterCard International, and Visa International formed EMVCo, LLC to manage EMV card specifications for payment systems around the world.
-The objective of EMVCo is to ensure that single terminal and card approval processes are developed at a level that will allow cross payment system interoperability through compliance of the EMV standards.
+Europay International, MasterCard International, and Visa International formed EMVCo, LLC to manage new card specifications for payment systems around the world.
+The objective of EMVCo is to ensure that single terminal and card approval processes are developed at a level that will allow cross payment system inter-operability and increased security standards.

-POS: October 1, 2015: liability shift for any in-store POS fraudulent transactions on non-EMV chip & PIN compatible terminals
+POS: October 1, 2015: Liability shift for any in-store POS fraudulent transactions on non-EMV compatible terminals

-Forecourt EXTENDED: October 1, 2020: forecourt liability shift for fraudulent transactions on non-EMV chip & PIN compatible terminals
+Forecourt EXTENDED: October 1, 2020: Forecourt liability shift for fraudulent transactions on non-EMV compatible terminals

 Little Chip, More Security

 An EMV (also called a chip card) is a credit or debit card containing an embedded computer chip which provides the ability to securely store and process data and provides increased protection against lost, stolen or counterfeit card fraud.
 Cards with magnetic stripes contain static data.
 Thieves steal information and create a counterfeit card.
 Thieves have more difficulty stealing payment data from chip cards because payment information is encoded uniquely each time.

 Benefits of EMV compliance include:

 - Foundation for emerging technologies like mobile payments

 What are the key dates to implement EMV in the United States?